Understanding Cryptography: What It Is and How It’s Used

 Asymmetric Key Cryptography

 Like symmetric key cryptography, keys play an important role in asymmetric key cryptography.
-The primary difference between the two is that symmetric key cryptography uses a single key while asymmetric key cryptography uses a pair of keys.
-One key, the public key, encrypts the data, while the other key, the private key, decrypts the data.
+The primary difference between the two is that symmetric key cryptography uses a single key, while asymmetric key cryptography uses a pair of keys.
+One key, the public key, encrypts the data, while the other key, the private key, decrypts it.
 RSA and elliptic curve cryptography (ECC) are examples of asymmetric key cryptography algorithms.
 Digital signatures also use asymmetric key cryptography pairs to authenticate data.

 Hash Functions